-When starting any DIY woodworking project knowing what bits of scrap wood are stored in my shed, being able to find then and get to them easily is always an issue.
-So the more efficiently I can store and retrieve off-cuts and unused wood from previous DIY projects and previously salvaged and reclaimed wood the less I need to fork-out on buying new wood.
+When I start any DIY woodworking project, one of the challenges is knowing what bits of scrap wood are stored in my shed, and another challenge is being able to find and get to them easily.
+So the more efficiently I can store and retrieve off-cuts and unused wood from previous DIY projects and previously salvaged and reclaimed wood, the less I need to fork out to buy new wood.

-I'm sure many home DIY enthusiasts who use a lot of wood in their home DIY projects have similar problems and dilemmas, and themselves have their own solutions or non-solutions to this age old problem.
-Having recently being given an opportunity of fortune as a short term solution this article looks at some of the problems of safely storing salvaged wood.
-In this case a short term storage solution and how I may turn it into a longer term storage solution; and maybe some of my ideas may give other DIY enthusiasts ideas (or food for thought) and in doing so others may wish to share their ideas for storage solutions of spare salvaged and previously reclaimed wood in the comments section of this article.
+I'm sure many other home DIY enthusiasts who use a lot of wood in their home projects have similar problems and dilemmas.
+This article looks at some of the problems of safely storing salvaged wood.
+I will describe my short-term storage solution, and also how I may turn it into a longer-term storage solution.
+Perhaps some of my ideas will give you ideas (or food for thought).
+If so, please share your thoughts in the comments section below.

 Where and How to Store Scrap Wood

-There is no single or simple answer to this problem, scrap wood, salvaged wood and wood off-cuts comes in all shapes and sizes, and quantities; and overtime the quantity, shapes and sizes of the scrap wood you’ve shoved to one corner or the back of your home DIY workshop will change.
-So it’s no good making custom made shelves or racks for what you currently have when in six months or a year’s time the bits of scrap wood you’ve accumulated is overflowing the storage racks and quite likely don’t fit into the storage area anyway.
+There is no single or simple answer to this problem.
+Scrap wood, salvaged wood and wood off-cuts come in all shapes and sizes, and quantities.
+Over time, the quantity, shapes and sizes of the scrap wood you’ve shoved to one corner or the back of your home workshop will change.
+So it’s no good making custom-made shelves or racks for what you currently have, when in six months or a year’s time the bits of scrap wood you’ve accumulated may begin overflowing the storage racks you've built.

-So in the past, I like many others, just piled the scrap wood up at the back of the shed sifting through it periodically suitable wood for a DIY project and occasionally weeding out the smaller and more damaged pieces for burning to make space for newer and better spare wood.
-However, unless you can clearly see what you have good pieces of wood suitable for a DIY project get overlooked and you end up buying new wood, adding to the problem when on completion you want to store the off-cuts away for another time.
+In the past, like many others, I just piled the scrap wood up at the back of the shed.
+Periodically, I would sift through it to find suitable wood for a particular project.
+Occasionally I would weed out the smaller and more damaged pieces for burning to make space for newer and better spare wood.
+However, unless you can clearly see what you have, good pieces of wood can get overlooked and you may end up buying new wood—adding to the problem when on completion you want to store the off-cuts away for another time.

-I know some people store their spare wood outside, either under cover e.g. a covered wood store at the back of the shed, or for hardwood sometimes stacked outside and exposed to the elements; hardwood (and to some extent) pressure treated softwood) will generally keep outside quite well in the medium term but untreated softwood, even if covered, is prone to rot in damp conditions and more attractive to woodworm.
+I know some people store their spare wood outside, either under cover (e.g., a covered wood storage area at the back of the shed), or for hardwood sometimes stacked outside and exposed to the elements.
+Hardwood (and to some extent pressure-treated softwood) will generally keep outside quite well in the medium term, but untreated softwood, even if covered, is prone to rot in damp conditions and more attractive to woodworm.

-If you have roof space in your home workshop some of the longer pieces of wood can be store there until needed and a small selection of small pieces such as Dowling and beading can easily be stored in suitable tubs or propped up in one corner without taking up much space; but the larger pieces can be the bigger problem for storage.
+If you have roof space in your home workshop, some of the longer pieces of wood can be store there until needed, and a small selection of small pieces such as Dowling and beading can easily be stored in suitable tubs or propped up in one corner without taking up much space.
+The larger pieces, on the other hand, can be the bigger problem for storage.

-My concept of drawing the line is mainly dependant on size and quality of the wood e.g. a good bit of timber that’s less than 300mm (1ft) or 450mm (18 inches) is generally destined for the bonfire and anything larger I try to keep; space permitting.
+My concept of drawing the line is mainly dependant on size and quality of the wood.
+For example, a good bit of timber that’s less than 300mm (1ft) or 450mm (18 inches) is generally destined for the bonfire and anything larger I try to keep; space permitting.
 If space is an issue then real wood and plywood will take priority over contiboard and laminated board.

 When people dispose of their scrap wood many will just throw it in the skip, some will burn it either on a bonfire in their back garden or in a garden incinerator.
-My preference is to burn, not only because it cost nothing to burn, which is cheaper than hiring a skip but also the resulting potash is good for the garden, especially if you grow your own vegetables; potatoes in particular love potash so even in burning the wood doesn’t go to waste but helps in growing vegetables in your back garden for use in the kitchen.
-If you intend burning any bits of scrap wood that you don’t want to keep (along with any garden waste) then you may wish to check on any local byelaws e.g. in our area the byelaw is that you shouldn’t start burning in your back garden until after 9pm.
+My preference is to burn, not only because it cost nothing to burn, which is cheaper than hiring a skip but also the resulting potash is good for the garden, especially if you grow your own vegetables.
+Potatoes in particular love potash, so even in burning the wood doesn’t go to waste but helps in growing vegetables in your back garden for use in the kitchen.
+If you intend to burn any bits of scrap wood that you don’t want to keep (along with any garden waste), then you may wish to check on any local bylaws.
+For example, in our area, the bylaw is that you shouldn’t start burning in your back garden until after 9:00 p.m.